arthurrump/arthurrump.com/source/_posts/20180721-animating-gridviewitems-with-windows-ui-composition-aka-the-visual-layer.md

 And that's the result:

-{% asset_img 04-firstresult.gif "The rectangle is now animated, but it's not the lovely experience we're shooting for" %}
+{% asset_img 04-firstresult.gif "The rectangle is now animated, but it\'s not the lovely experience we\'re shooting for" %}

 The animation works.
 But there are some problems design-wise: the animation plays oriented from the upper left corner, so the rectangle seems to expand on the right and bottom side, not from the center; and the hover border of the GridViewItem is shown inside the rectangle.